+This is a Richmond based project but please get in touch if you wish to participate, they will accept where they are able.
 This group offers a variety of outdoor activities which can be tailored around disability needs if required.
 Projects include activities in parks and open spaces to bring people together, and environmental stewardship and a volunteering programme (Nature Buddies).
-Projects are a great way to get back to nature, to learn about our local area and give a little back.
+These projects are a great way to get back to nature, to learn about our local area and give a little back.